linuor/vimrc/README.rst

 Less configuration, more defaults.

 Mainly focus on C/C++ and restructuredText.
+Major languages such as Java, Python etc, are also supported theoretically, since the language related plugins are all support kinds of languages.

 ***********
 Requirement